mechatroner/vscode_rainbow_csv/README.md

 ![VSCode RBQL Dashboard](https://i.imgur.com/8FfGesY.png)

+## Other
-## Comparison of Rainbow CSV technology with traditional graphical column alignment
+### Comparison of Rainbow CSV technology with traditional graphical column alignment

-#### Advantages
+#### Advantages:

 * WYSIWYG
 * Familiar editing environment of your favorite text editor
 * Zero-cost abstraction: Syntax highlighting is essentially free, while graphical column alignment can be computationally expensive
 * High information density: Rainbow CSV shows more data per screen because it doesn't insert column-aligning whitespaces.
 * Ability to visually associate two same-colored columns from two different windows.
 This is not possible with graphical column alignment

-#### Disadvantages
+#### Disadvantages:

-* Rainbow CSV technology may be less effective for CSV files with many (> 10) columns
+* Rainbow CSV may be less effective for CSV files with many (> 10) columns.
+* Rainbow CSV can't correctly handle newlines inside double-quoted CSV fields (well, theorethically it can, but only under specific conditions)